 Ipolyság (Sahy, Eipelschlag) is right on the Slovakian-Hungarian border, not far away from the castle of Drégely.
-It is located in the valley of the Ipoly River, in the Upper Lands /Horná Zem / Felvidék, now it is in Slovakia.
+It is located in the valley of the Ipoly River, in the Upper Lands /Horná Zem / Felvidék, in Slovakia.
 It is famous for its fortified monastery which played a role in guarding the Borderland during the Ottoman wars, especially when Drégely Castle fell.

 Read more about Drégely castle here:

 and read my dramatized short historical story about it, too: